LearnersBlock/library/README.md

 # Learner's Block Library

-This code and repository provides for https://library.learnersblock.org.
+This code and repository provides for https://library.learnersblock.org as well as the source code for Library access on the [Learner's Block](https://github.com/LearnersBlock/learners-block).

 Contributions are welcome, please see the open issues and Good First Issues tag for guidance.